Digital divide in Germany: Effects of the digital divide in Germany

 Germany is the leading economic nation in Europe and the second most populous European nation.
-With several different ICT innovations brought by Germany, the industry continues to expand all around the world.
-Information access is a vital source for a societies' economic equality, social mobility, political affiliations, economic growth, and the gap between rural areas and urban areas.
-A digital divide in such a populous nation in inevitable.
+With ICT innovations developed in Germany, the industry has contributed to technological development internationally.
+Information access is an important factor for society's economic equality, social mobility, political participation, economic growth, and differences between rural and urban areas A digital divide in Germany is present.

 Economic growth is based on Germany's productive capacity, measured by the difference of gross national product in a year and its previous year.
 Principle causes of economic growth include a capital stock increase, technological advances, greater quality of literacy, and recently must take environmental sound into account.
 According to data provided by Deloitte in 2014, Germany in-store retail sales are influenced 30% by digital technologies, and 15% by web-enabled mobile devices.
 These technological advances expands the connectivity between online and offline shopping and effects the way society is buying their goods.
 Social media platforms such as Facebook and YouTube influence young adults, ages 21–24, to spend more money in store than adults, ages greater than 25.